All Episodes

 If Reagan hadn't gotten rid of the fairness doctrine, none of this would have happened.

-That's exactly that's what the leftists say.
+That's what the leftists say.

-That's what they oh, yeah.
+That's what they, oh, yeah.

 See, it was Clinton that actually made it possible.